-- a) Do the individuals assigned to the project have experience on similar projects, specifically developing statewide campaigns effecting public policy and practice in the areas of IPV/SA, health care, human services, youth and/or equity? - b) Are resumes complete and do they demonstrate backgrounds that would be desirable for individuals engaged in the work the project requires? - c) How extensive is the applicable education and experience of the personnel designated to work on the project?
+- a) Do the individuals assigned to the project have experience on similar projects? - b) How extensive and applicable is the education and/or experience of the personnel designated to work on the project?

-2) Questions regarding the firm and subcontractor (if used):
+2) Questions regarding the firm:

-- a) How well has the firm demonstrated experience in completing similar projects on time and within budget? - b) How successful is the general history of the firm regarding timely and successful completion of projects? - c) Has the firm provided letters of reference from previous clients? - d) If a subcontractor will perform work on the contract, how well do they measure up to the evaluation used for the offeror?
+- a) How well has the firm demonstrated experience in completing similar projects on time? - b) How successful is the general history of the firm regarding timely and successful completion of projects? - c) Has the firm provided references from previous clients?